-(b) For the purpose of impairment assessment, recoverable amount of the goodwill is determined based on a "value-in-use" of CGUs.
-The value-in-use of the CGUs is determined by discounting the future cash flows to be generated from continuing use of the CGUs.
-The valuein-use is derived based on management's cash flow projections for five (5) years.
+For the purpose of impairment assessment, the recoverable amount of goodwill is determined based on the "value-in-use" of CGUs.
+The value-in-use of CGUs is determined by discounting the future cash flows to be generated from continuing use of the CGUs.
+The value-in-use is derived based on management's cash flow projections for five (5) years.